cenon4dno/azCopy-for-MeetingSync/README.md

 4. Rename main file from blob-setup.sh to blob.sh

 ## Usage
-- Place all files you want to sync in the recordings directory and execute:
+- Place all files you want to sync in the recordings directory then go back to root directory and execute:
 ```bash
 ./main.sh
 ```